Reading Curriculum Statement

 Reading within other Curriculum Lessons

 Children will practise, use and apply their reading skills regularly in other curriculum lessons as a way of acquiring new knowledge and developing subject specific skills.
 Where appropriate, teachers will use texts linked to other curriculum areas to enhance and deepen learning in a meaningful context.

 Children have access to a range of quality fiction, non-fiction and poetry books suitable for their stage in reading:

-Children and parents are encouraged to read regular at home, changing books when necessary.
+Children and parents are encouraged to read regularly at home, changing books when necessary.
 We use home reading records and diaries to track reading activities.
 Teachers assess pupils regularly to ensure they are accessing a suitable book at the correct level.

 Reading is given high priority at Nicol Mere.
 We offer a range of workshops for parents including Phonics and Early Reading, Developing Comprehension and End of Key Stage Requirements.
 Parents are encouraged to contact the teacher if further support and guidance is needed.